 There are a number of routes with varying degrees of difficulty, there's an orchid garden, you can enjoy a dip in the small river that runs through the property and if you are hungry you can enjoy one of the best restaurants in the area (including Puerto Vallarta) at Hacienda de Oro.
 Read more on the VBG article or read a VBG review.

 The Plaza de la Presidencia or Plaza de Armas is the city's main plaza, official center of political and cultural activities in Puerto Vallarta.

-Here you'll enjoy public concerts at the bandstand (kiosko) or at the amphitheater across the street by the Arches, the amphitheater and the malecon.
+Here you'll enjoy public concerts at the bandstand (kiosk) or at the amphitheater across the street by the Arches, the amphitheater, and the Malecon.